JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 4.2.
 FL Server Flow

-The server was run across four scenarios, `technological` and medical, each in its IID and non-IID variants.
+The server was run across four scenarios, `technological` and `medical`, each in its IID and non-IID variants.
 After the five clients connected, the training for the `Technological IID` scenario iterated over five rounds, followed by the same process for `Technological non-IID`, `Medical IID`, and `Medical non-IID`.
 After the final training scenario, the server was shut down.
 A [video](https://www.youtube.com/watch?v=vErRPw0Rasw) is available to illustrate this process, as shown in Figure 4.

 ![FL server flow](/FiguresAndTables/mainReadmeFig/4.jpg)
 **Figure 4.** FL server flow.